-- loan guarantees for loans issued to the agricultural and food sector and rural enterprises (total budget 50 million euros);
+- loan guarantees to the agricultural and food sector and for loans already granted to farmers (a total budget of 50 million euros);

-- working capital loan for rural enterprises to overcome liquidity issues due to the COVID-19 outbreak (total budget 100 million euros);
+- revolving business loan to companies operating in rural areas to overcome liquidity problems caused by the outbreak of coronavirus (total budget of 100 million euros);

-- land capital for owners of arable land for sale-and-leaseback transactions to overcome liquidity issues due to the COVID-19 outbreak (total budget 50 million euros).
+- land capital support for owners of agricultural land for sale-and-leaseback transactions to overcome liquidity problems caused by the outbreak of the coronavirus (a total budget of 50 million euros).

 What should I do if I urgently need seasonal workers in a farm?

 What are the opportunities for third-country citizens to work on Estonian farms?
 How much is the salary?